Magyartanulas/magyartanulas.github.io/Section1.md

 ## Vowel Harmony

-Grammarwise, hungarian solves all their problems with prefixes and suffixes, the way these attachments sound depends on vowel harmony.
+Grammarwise, Hungarian solves all their problems with prefixes and suffixes, the way these attachments sound depends on vowel harmony.

-The vowels in hungarian are paired.
+The vowels in Hungarian are paired.
 The accents mark elongation on the vowels (and a change in sound for á and é).
 ```
 a e i o ö u ü
 á é í ó ő ú ű